newrelic/entity-definitions/docs/golden_tags.md

 - Project
 ```

-Entities that don't have the defined tags will simply not show them.

 We recommend unifying tags to have a common structure between sources of data.

-If you have a case where multiple sources bring different tags, you can specify all of them, only the tags existing for that specific entity will be displayed.
+If multiple sources bring different tags, you can specify all of them, but only tags which exist for that specific entity will be displayed.

 ```yaml
 goldenTags: